 7 most popular MVP types: what to pick?Read the article

-1. MVP development requires less time and money than a complete product
+1. MVP development requires less time and money than a complete app

-The most obvious advantage of the concept of MVP development is that you’ll spend less time and money to get your software product to the market.
+The most obvious advantage of the concept of MVP development is that you’ll spend less time and money to get your app to the market.
 While the first version will have less features, you cut down on the resources needed to build it.

 For example, you are looking to launch an on-demand service app.
 To create the whole ecosystem with apps for drivers and customers, backend and an admin dashboard you will spend at least six months and about a $300K budget.
-On the other hand, if you choose to start with MVP development, within one to three months and around $25K you will get the application with minimum viable functionality to onboard first users.
+On the other hand, if you choose to build an MVP, within one to three months and around $25K you will get the application with minimum viable functionality to onboard first users.

 2. Risk minimization

-3. You can start getting revenue during the MVP development
+3. You can start getting revenue during the MVP app development

 Top 5 app monetization strategiesRead the article

 4. Easier to raise investments

 Investors want to see proof that your app idea is in demand and you have the business plan worth investing in.
 There is no better way to show this by live product and real data, in case it is a decent idea. 🙂